-Left: Heartstrong Fire on March 18, 2012 (photo: Yuma Pioneer); right: farmstead destroyed in the Heartstrong Fire
+Left: Heartstrong Fire on March 18, 2012 (photo: Yuma Pioneer); Right: farmstead destroyed in the fire (photo: source unknown)

 When the response capacity of an affected jurisdiction is exhausted by a natural disaster, a state disaster declaration may be issued, allowing for the provision of state assistance, usually for the purpose of covering the costs of state assets committed to response operations.
 Yuma County has been designated as a state-declared disaster area 13 (eight statewide declarations and five regional declarations).